 At several venues, balance problems within groups (especially in regards to the PA mix and EQ) meant that it was very difficult to distinguish what individual students were playing.
-Also, some students were playing the same part (i.e. two guitars) with no differentiation - the same chord voicing, the same amp setup, etc., or one guitar, for example, drowned out the other guitar so that only one part could be distinguished.
-It can only be assumed that in this case the group is accustomed to not hearing that part, or that perhaps it is heard on stage in foldback, even though it is not clearly heard in front of house.
+Also, some students were playing the same part with no differentiation (for example, two guitars using the same chord voicing, the same amp set up, etc.) or where one instrument or voice drowned out the other so that only one part could be distinguished.
+It can only be assumed that in these cases the group is accustomed to not hearing that part, or that perhaps it is heard on stage in monitoring, even though it is not clearly heard in front of house.
 Good sound checks before the performance and being aware of the dynamic nature of other sounds being generated within the group are vital.